tommasocarraro/NESYKnowledgeTransfer/README.md

 First of all, make sure to install all the packages included in `requirements.txt`.
 Then, leave the directory structure as given in this repository.

-To reproduce our experiments you just need to run the `training_script.py` script.
+To reproduce our experiments, you just need to run the `training_script.py` script.

 Notice this script uses parallel computing to make the experiments faster.
 If you want to avoid parallelism, you just need to change parameter